Communities

 General comments

-Hyperlynx‭ wrote almost 4 years ago · edited almost 4 years ago
+Hyperlynx‭ wrote about 4 years ago · edited about 4 years ago

 I have no power to change our workflow.
 Furthermore, I'm not changing history, I haven't altered anything that has been pushed.
 I'm changing the commits that I'm authoring, before pushing them to the shared repo.
 This isn't Subversion, where Every Revision Is Sacred.
 What you're saying is like saying that when I go buy a book I should be able to read all the drafts, right down to the first one, rather than just the final printed edition. https://sandofsky.com/workflow/git-workflow/